winitzki/scall/tutorial/programming_dhall.md

 This feature is helpful when organizing library functions into modules.
 One can have suggestive names such as `List/map`, `Optional/map`, etc.
+However, Dhall does not treat those names specially and does not require that functions working with `List` should have names such as `List/map` or `List/length`.

 Identifiers with dashes can be used, for example, as record field names, as it is often seen in configuration files: